 Mapping and site selection to find suitable properties that meet City of Chicago and Illinois requirements

-Zoning assessment of a client-selected site to verify its compliance, and understand local requirements (a full zoning assessment is also available)
+Mini zoning assessment of a client-selected site to verify its compliance, and understand local requirements (a full zoning assessment is also available)

-Expert witness for the special use permit process once a location has been selected and leased (not all jurisdictions may require a Special Use Permit)
+Expert witness for the Special Use Permit process once a location has been selected and leased (not all jurisdictions may require a Special Use Permit)

 Review design compliance of the buildout through the lens of building, energy, and accessibility codes - The Illinois Department of Financial & Professional Regulation (IDFPR) requires documentation that the selected storefront meets building and fire codes, and all local ordinances.